The Learning Center and Office of Accessibility Services

 West Virginia Wesleyan College provides excellent support programs to students with diagnosed learning disabilities, attention disorders, and other special needs.

-The staff of the Learning Center strives to support the college in its mission to help students think critically and creatively, communicate effectively, act responsibly, and demonstrate local and world citizenship.
+The staff of the Learning Center and Office of Accessibility Services strives to support the college in its mission to help students think critically and creatively, communicate effectively, act responsibly, and demonstrate local and world citizenship.
 We guide our students to:

 - Plan, organize, and set goals based on self-understanding.